 Gα protein cocktail

-This one-fits-all Gα protein cocktail complements our test cells and enables functional assay for any GPCR under a single protocol even without knowledege of the Gα protein the target receptor is coupled with.
+The all-around Gα protein cocktail complements our proprietary assay cells and enables functional assays for any GPCR under a single protocol, regardless of the Gα protein the target receptor is coupled with.

 |Ligand||Ki (nM) ± s.e.m.||n|